CenterForOpenScience/Employee-Manual/index.md

 Paid Holidays
 ------------------

-The following U.S. holidays are observed by COS and do not count against Paid Time Off credit for full-time and part-time regular employees: New Year’s Day, Martin Luther King, Jr. Day, Good Friday, Memorial Day, Independence Day, Labor Day Thanksgiving Day and Black Friday, Christmas Eve, Christmas Day, and New Year’s Eve.
+The following U.S. holidays are observed by COS and do not count against Paid Time Off credit for full-time, regular employees.
+Part-time regular employees who work a set hourly schedule are eligible for paid holidays, if their regularly scheduled day to work falls on an observed holiday.
+Part-time regular employees who work a variable hourly schedule are not eligible for paid holidays.
+Holidays observed are: New Year’s Day, Martin Luther King, Jr. Day, Good Friday, Memorial Day, Independence Day, Labor Day Thanksgiving Day and Black Friday, Christmas Eve, Christmas Day, and New Year’s Eve.
 We support cultural and community diversity.
 If employees celebrate holidays that are not listed above, COS will provide a floating holiday option.
-All paid holidays are in the COS calendar.
+All paid holidays are on the COS calendar.

 Bereavement Leave
 ------------------